BTCPayServer is an open-source, self-hosted payment processor for Bitcoin and other cryptocurrencies.

-BTCPay is a code, not a company.
+BTCPay is code, not a company.
 There is no third-party between a merchant and a customer.
 Merchant is always in full control of the funds.
 There are no processing or subscription fees.
 BTCPay Server is free to use and completely open-source, so developers or security auditors can always inspect the quality of the code.

 Payments via BTCPay are direct, peer to peer.
-The merchant receives the coins directly to their wallet, with no intermediate.
+The merchant receives the coins directly to their wallet, with no intermediary.
 Securing funds comes down to the merchant securing their own private keys, which is standard for most cryptocurrency wallets.
 There is an internal wallet inside BTCPay that merchants can use to view funds received by paid invoices.
 The funds from that wallet can only be spent, if a transaction is signed with the merchant's compatible hardware wallet.
 This allows merchants to have complete control of funds received.